dtewinkel/Twia.AzureFunction.SimpleInjector/README.md

 [assembly: WebJobsStartup(typeof(SimpleInjectorStartup<Startup>))]

 /// <summary>
-/// This class takes care of registering the SimpleInjector bindings required bij this Function App.
+/// This class takes care of registering the SimpleInjector bindings required by this Function App.
 /// </summary>
 internal class Startup : IStartup
 {